MariaProcopii/LFAF/reports/THIRD_LAB_REPORT.md

 }
 ...
 ```
-Function `readChar` reads and asigns the current char, increase the index of the readPossition - index of next char.
+Function `readChar` reads and assigns the current char, increase the index of the readPossition - index of next char.
-`ReadIdentifier` we use to read the user-defined variables, function signatures, to asign the result as token Literal.
+`ReadIdentifier` we use to read the user-defined variables, function signatures, to assign the result as token Literal.
 `ReadNumber` - same as the previous but with numbers.
 `peekChar` - returns the char of the next char in the string. ( for readPosition )
 `readString` - used to read the strings ( to take the whole string, not just one char )